 I would caution against trying to rehydrate immediately with sweetened sport electrolyte drinks because I’ve found the high levels of sugar in those drinks actually make me feel worse if the bacteria are still in my system.
 Instead, I stick to a steady diet of oral rehydration salts, rice (bread is a substitute if you are not gluten-intolerant) and bananas.
 Hydrate as much as possible.

-What else do I pack to make my stomach feel better?
+What do I pack to make my stomach feel better?

-Digestive Enzyme: I find these useful for me as a celiac, but friends carry them also despite not having any food restrictions.
+I find these useful for me as a celiac, but friends carry them also despite not having any food restrictions.
 I use this product because it has DPP-IV (Dipeptidyl Peptidase IV) in it, which helps break down gluten and casein.
 To be clear, I use these NOT to eat gluten but for times I mistakenly eat gluten and feel very sick.
-(There is no guidance yet for celiacs about whether this actually can be used to help digest and eat gluten on purpose; it’s an emergency tool for me not a fix for the disease).
+(It is essentially an emergency tool for me; there is no fix for the disease).
 For non-celiacs a general digestive enzyme like this would normally suffice.

 Ultimately, when I am sick is when I feel loneliest as a solo traveler, so I am very grateful for technology that lets me chat with friends no matter where I am!

 Resources & Inspiration For Food Lovers